cvat-ai/cvat/cvat-core/README.md

 ## Description

-This CVAT module is a client-side JavaScipt library to management of objects, frames, logs, etc.
+This CVAT module is a client-side JavaScript library for management of objects, frames, logs, etc.
 It contains the core logic of the Computer Vision Annotation Tool.

 ## Versioning